 So, in a six-piece skirt, you’re expected to have the zip at the side and have six cuts without any extras.

 2: Examine and Calculate the division of all piece

 So, for cutting six pieces skirt in your shop, you need to divide the fabric of the skirt into six pieces.
-You can as well use it to cut 4pieces skirt and other pieces skirt; so, in the six pieces skirt, we will need to divide it by six while in 4 pieces skirt we will need to just divide by 4.
+You can as well use it to cut a 4pieces skirt and other pieces of skirt; so, in the six pieces skirt, we will need to divide it by six while in 4 pieces skirt, we will need to just divide it by 4.